-The other thing I remember was the road.
-In the early to mid-1980s I had a Volkswagen square back, which is kind of like a tiny station wagon.
-I drove it to the border, and there was one big pair of [ruts].
-Because the Volkswagen is narrow I could only put one wheel in, and it would be kind of cockeyed, and I drove it like that.
-It's come a long way.
+The thing I remember was about the road.
+In the early '80s to mid '80s I remember I had a Volkswagen square back which is kind of like a tiny stationwagon and I drove it to the border and there were one big pair of [ruts] there and because the Volkswagen is narrow I could only put one wheel in and it would be kind of cockeyed and I drove it like that.
+It's come a long ways.
 People occasionally still complain about the road.
-In fact, somebody came to visit somebody today.
-They went out of Columbia Falls a little ways, and that part hasn't been worked on much.
-They just turned around and went back, even today.
+In fact somebody came to visit somebody today and they went out of Columbia Falls a little ways and that part hasn't been worked on much and they just turned around and came back and went [South] again, even today.
 The northern part is quite nice.
 Clear to the border it's pretty decent.

-Debo: There have been a lot of struggles about this road over the years, haven't there?

-John: Oh yes.
-That's one of the reasons the North Fork Preservation Association was born one-half of the reason.
-The other reason for starting the Preservation Association was the coal mines in Canada.
-For something like 40 years they were threatening to put coal mines in there, and they would do it in such a way that their tailings pond where they caught everything, there was so much water up there, so much snowfall that it would just blow out.
-The debris would be in the river.
-Disregarding the problems of what the silt does to fish breathing, they don't breed well either, because of the change in temperature.
-It would warm up a little bit, and the temperatures they need for breeding would be not so good.
+- Debo: There have been a lot of struggles about this road over the years haven't there? - John: Oh yeah.
+That's one of the reasons the Preservation was born half, one-half of the reason. - Debo: One half of the reason for the North Fork Preservation Association? - John: The other reason for starting the Preservation Association was the coalmines in Canada, but then for something like 40 years they were threatening to put coalmines in there and they would do it in such a way that their [tailings] pond where they caught everything there was so much water up there, so much snowfall that they would just blow out.
+The debris would be in the river disregarding the problems of what the [soot] does to fish breathing well they don't breed well either because of the change in temperature.
+It would warm up a little bit and the temperatures they need for breeding would be not so good.

-The road, as we started talking about a minute ago, that was in 1982.
-Both were in 1982, although the coal mine and the road issue was a lot older than that.
-The coal mine was first about 1974.
-It kept reappearing every so often, even until quite recently.
-But the road was a big one.
-In a way it's bigger than just something that would largely affect the river, and perhaps a little bit of the air quality from burning coal to wash the coal and that kind of thing.
+The road as we started talking about a minute ago and that was also 82.
+Both were 82 for up here, although the coalmine and the road issue was a lot older than that.
+The coalmine was about '74, keeps reappearing every so often even until quite recently.
+But the road is a big one.
+In a way it's bigger than just something to largely affect the river and perhaps a little bit of the air quality from the burning coal to wash the coal and that kind of thing.